YoApp/yo-hooks/README.md

 ![](http://cl.ly/0n320c261C0J/IMG_4748%20copy.png)

 ---
 ## Why?
-(Motivation)
-1. No more spinning up server just to receive webhooks.
+1. No more spinning up servers just to receive webhooks.
 2. No more coding a whole project just to parse webhook payloads that are different at each webservice.

 ## How?